 -You learn the style and specifics of a particular musician

--Difficult passages really make you listen "harder" to figure out exactly what is being played
+-Difficult passages really make you listen closely to figure out exactly what is being played

 -Adding licks and trademark quotes to your vocabulary